 \section{Conclusion and future directions}

-We have proposed \acronym, a new algorithm for training differentially private models with max-min fairness by means of distributionally robust optimization. \acronym's central idea is to sample data points from groups according to their intended importance, while ensuring consistent privacy across all group by clipping the resulting gradients with suitably-constructed thresholds.
-By using group-mixed batches, the variance of the update steps is kept low enough to make the algorithms practical for real-world learning tasks.
-Our experiments on three datasets showed that this mechanism is able to clearly improve the accuracy of the model for the worst-case group compared to standard \DPSGD training and alternative private DRO algorithms.
+In this work, we studied private worst-group optimization, in order to train models that are private and have high accuracy for all demographic groups within a dataset.
+Our new baseline, \lossreweightingShort, showed itself to be a simple and effective improvement over DPSGD, with the drawback that its sampling scheme has high variance introduced by the rescaling of the gradients.

+However, our newly proposed algorithm, \acronym, is able to achieve stronger performance in our experiments by using a sampling scheme that mixes groups together in each batch using adaptive stratified sampling, while still ensuring that the privacy guarantees are consistent across all groups by adapting the clipping thresholds.

+Our convergence analysis identified the variance of the update steps as a clear differentiator between algorithms, and we also showed that \acronym's sampling scheme has lower variance than those of existing methods.
+In the future, we plan to extend this analysis to include the effect of clipping.

+Of course, there are some fundamental limitations caused by privacy that limit the contribution of very small groups to the model updates, as we discussed in \cref{sec:dp-def}, though we did not encounter this in practice, as our algorithm and also other private worst-group optimization algorithms were still able to significantly improve over DPSGD.

-In future work, we plan to generalize the mechanism to other forms of distributionally robust optimization algorithms, \eg in the context of multi-task or meta-learning, where multiple models are learned, and different tasks can vary greatly in terms of their dataset sizes and desired privacy guarantees.
+Overall, we believe that the societal impacts of this work are positive, as it provides a practical method for training fair and private machine learning models, and we do not foresee any negative consequences arising specifically from this work.
+In future work, we plan to generalize the mechanism to other forms of distributionally robust optimization, \eg in the context of multi-task or meta-learning, where multiple models are learned, and tasks can vary greatly in terms of their dataset sizes and desired privacy guarantees.